EnduIf/rive-web-component/readme.md

-> will resume the animation if paused or will play the animation given by the first parameter and return a promise which resolves when the animation ended (when the current animations gets override the promise will get rejected!!)
+> Will resume the animation if paused or will play the animation given by the first parameter and return a promise which resolves when the animation ended (when the current animations gets override the promise will get rejected!!)